-V. Individual Final Project
+VI.
+Individual Final Project

 The individual final project is a record of the student trading activities, trading justifications, summary of return(s) on trading positions, analysis of market risk (inherent in your trading), collection of students acquired market insight and savvy.
-The report must build on the student group assignments with emphases on individual reasoning and value added.
+The report must build on the student group assignments (and not a copy of MMSA) with emphases on individual reasoning and value added.
 The report starts with executive summary followed by an economic review detailing; universal economic outlook, markets outlook and outlook of your trading horizon.
 The final report summarizes weekly expectations in a coherent manner, includes in-depth analysis and justification for the trading activities.
-The grade received based on the final value of the portfolio, return on investment, market and securities analysis, individual reasoning, risk management applications and "the manner" in which the wealth was accumulated.
+The grade received based on the final value of the portfolio, return on investment, market and securities analysis, individual reasoning, risk management applications and "the manner" in which the wealth was accumulated3.